Have you ever felt that your computer feels a little draggy? I've felt it

 If you had a dual boot configuration in your system. maybe that could slow

 down too.
-I do not know why this happens but for some weird reason it slowed
+I do not know why this happens, but for some weird reason it

 Upgrade Time!